Skip to content

 v3.0.0 -- Initial Release (March 21)

-The ground-up rewrite.
+The initial Ruby release.
 Zero gem dependencies.
 Everything the framework needs -- HTTP server, template engine, ORM, migrations, auth, queue, GraphQL, WebSocket, WSDL -- ships inside a single gem.

 Core features: